Tips to improve your UX/UI experience

 - Hamburger menus on desktops are less noticeable.

 There are two types of links: text and image.
-Both need to be stand out and look like links, meaning you should use blue text and/or underlining to indicate hyperlinks.
+Both need to stand out and look like links, meaning you should use blue text and/or underlining to indicate hyperlinks.
+Basic rules:

 - Certain elements, like product images or reviews, should be always clickable